siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-release-summary-ibm/usage.md

-# GenAI Summary Release - IBM
+# GenAI Summary Release-IBM - Usage

+To use the GenAI Summary Release–IBM plug-in, the plug-in must be loaded and an instance created before you can configure the plug-in integration.
+You can define configuration properties in the user interface.

 ##  Integration